vseguip/Sweet/README.md

 limitations in stock the Android contact editor a custom interface is provided to edit contacts.
 In order to show this interface one must press the SugarCRM profile entry in the contact detailed view, using the contact editor will not work.

-Adding contacts in the phone is also supported and will be accordingly uploaded to the server.
-As of now this is a little bit cumbersome: one must first add a contact to this account.
-The stock android editor will only allow you to put the first and last name.
-After doing this you need to perform a sync which will add the needed profile entry to the contact.
-You can the proceed as usual.
+Adding contacts in the phone is also supported and will be accordingly uploaded to the server but you have to use the Sweet contact editor instead of the stock Android editor.
+Do not set this editor as the default since it can't handle other accounts.

 Known limitations and bugs
 --------------------------
-- Doesn't support SSL.
 - Only one SugarCRM account in your phone.
 - Limited and fixed number of contact fields.
 - Has bugs